quinn-diesel/flexbox-repo/README.md

 - remember to give everything a red border in order to see what is going on with what you are doing
 - we want the list items and the links to stretch all the way
-- when nesting you have add a span to all the elements in the html
+- when nesting you have add a span to all the elements in the html lazygit 'can nest flexbox in each other so the items can align more easily. however when we are doing if there is no child element in the flex item then a span can be added. then flex basis can be made 100%'

+17 - Flexbox Pricing Grid
+- when you apply margin to an item with an explicit width, it will eat into the content you are using -